vganin/music-files-organizer/README.md

 # Music Files Organizer

-Home project to import music into my media library.
+Personal project to organize my music library.

 ## What it can do